researcher-searcher/researcher-searcher-jgi/README.md

 Current method:
 - create list of scores (either full text or cosine)
+- create weight for each score based on return order, e.g. 100 hits, top hit has weight 100
+- square the weight to reduce effect of many hits for one person, some being low scores
 - create weighted average
-- square it

 Issues, people who mention a short phrase, e.g. machine learning, just once may be returned ahead of those who have mentioned it many times.